paulhayes/Signals/README.md

 Small Unity library that allows decoupled scripts to communicate events to each other easily.

 #### Benefits
+* Organise your games signals using filesystem directory structure
+* Reduces FindObjectsOfType and GetComponent and other reference hunting code.
 * Signals can be triggered from the inspector for testing purposes
-* Organise your games signals using filesystem directory structure
-* Uses Unity's deserialization system for dependancy injection
 * Scene independant ( define once, use in multiple scenes )

 ## Installation